What Is Ki Yoga?

 Breath work is paramount to Ki Yoga.
 Using neurohacking breath techniques, students are guided in how to use their breath to shut off the stress response and turn on the rest, restore, digest response (or parasympathetic nervous system).
 In yoga philosophy the breath is also called prana, which has the same meaning as Ki, or life-force energy.
 By using the breath with the yoga asanas, the locked life-force energy (perceived as stress) begins to dissolve and disperse.

 A healthy body has Ki or vital life-force energy freely moving throughout.
-When Ki becomes contracted or locked, we experience pain.
+When Ki becomes contracted or locked, we experience stress or even pain.
 When it’s locked in the mind, headaches result.
 When it’s locked in the belly, stomachaches result.
 When it’s locked in our muscles, tightness, pain or throbbing results.
-Breath paired with the yoga movements encourages the Ki to move throughout the body, revitalizing the tissues and nervous system.
+Breath paired with the yoga movements encourages the Ki to move from being locked in regions of the body causing pain and stress.
+As a result of moving the Ki throughout the whole of the body (as it should), we maintain health by revitalizing the tissues and nervous system.

 Thai-Massage style adjustments are also used to encourage the movement of Ki.
 Kiara has always known the healing power of touch and now science is proving just how helpful touch can be in reducing stress and improving overall health.
 (For some, touch may not be perceived as therapeutic so the option to decline is always given and respected.)

-The last components of Ki Yoga address the mind.
+The last components of Ki Yoga addresses the mind.

 Ki Yoga classes always incorporate music to compliment the practice.
 Do you recall ever hearing a great tune and for those few minutes forgetting all your concerns?
-Music has been proven to have stress and pain reducing effects.
-For this reason, Ki Yoga emphasizes engaging playlists that invite you to leave your concerns at the door so you can step onto your mat with full body-awareness.
+Music has been proven to have stress and pain reducing effects on the mind.
+For this reason, Ki Yoga emphasizes engaging playlists that invite you to leave your concerns at the door so you can step onto your mat with full mind-body awareness.

 To further encourage presence, aromatherapy is used both at the beginning and end of practice.
-With emphasis on body awareness, aromatherapy powerfully pulls the student into the body and into the present moment.
+With that same emphasis on mind-body awareness, aromatherapy powerfully pulls the student into their body and into the present moment.
 Oils are intended to compliment the practice and time of day.
 Like adjustments, students are also welcome to decline the aromatherapy touch.

 Come practice Ki Yoga and find...